Commack's Kelly, Newfield's Chen earn Butch Dellecave Award

 Commack's Katherine Kelly, Newfield's Loui Chen earn Butch Dellecave Award

-Katherine Kelly put together quite the impressive resume as she prepared to close out her senior year at Commack High School.
+Katherine Kelly put together quite the impressive resume as she prepared to close out her senior year at Commack.

-The Dellecave Award is presented to both a male and female student-athlete who has athletic prowess, demonstrates excellence in the classroom and contributes within the community.
+The Dellecave Award is presented to a male and a female student-athlete who has athletic prowess, demonstrates excellence in the classroom and contributes within the community.

-Kelly, a high honor roll student and Business Honor Society President, thrived for Commack in all three sports and will play for the Hofstra’s women’s lacrosse team next spring.
-Her volunteer work includes team captain for the American Cancer Society’s Relay for Life and Student Body Liaison for the Sounds of Silence 5K/10K run/walk.
+Kelly, a high honor roll student and Business Honor Society president, thrived in all three sports for Commack and will play for the Hofstra women’s lacrosse team next winter.
+Her volunteer work includes team captain for the American Cancer Society’s Relay for Life and student body liaison for the Sounds of Silence 5k/10k run/walk.

 “She’s as tenacious as they come,” Friel said.
 “We’re so proud of her and all that she’s accomplished.
 She’s not the biggest kid on the field but she plays bigger than most of her opponents.”